iree-org/iree-experimental/transform_dialect/README.md

 This corresponds to roughly `528GB/s` read bandwidth (i.e. 4B / element with `f32`).

-As a rough point of reference, running the CUDA samples [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) on this author's machines runs at roughly `520GB/s`.
+As a rough point of reference, running the CUDA samples [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) on this author's machine runs at roughly `520GB/s`.

 The full dump is: